 Paying tax - what to do when you get a job in Sweden

 When you work in Sweden, you pay Swedish tax on your salary.
 As a daily commuter, you are usually taxed according to the SINK tax scheme, but you can choose to be taxed according to the standard Swedish income tax rules.
-When your tax application has been processed by the Swedish Tax Agency (Skatteverket), you will receive a “coordination number”.
+If you do not already have a Swedish personal identity number, you will also need a coordination number, which you can apply for at the Swedish Tax Agency (Skatteverket).

 Print